 is the inverse.

 - In Sillage, one of the Armada agents does it while on a mission on an alien planet, with the two fuses tied in front of his chest and a swivel gun under each arm.
-He does it while riding a local equivalent of a pterodactyl.
+And riding a local equivalent of a pterodactyl.

-- Jonah Hex has done this on occasion, usually just before blasting oulaws out of an otherwise unassailable position.
+- Jonah Hex has done this on occasion, usually just before blasting outlaws out of an otherwise unassailable position.